Fragments of a Cope with the Seven Sacraments

-Fragments of a Cope with the Seven Sacraments refers to a 15th-century cope in the collection of the Historical Museum of Bern.
+Fragments of a Cope with the Seven Sacraments refers to a 15th-century cope in the collection of the Bern Historical Museum.
 It is part of the church treasure from the Cathedral of Lausanne sent to Bern after the Protestant conquest of Canton Vaud in 1536.
 The cope can be attributed to a master from the Netherlands in the circle of Rogier van der Weyden and was probably executed in Tournai where van der Weyden had a workshop from 1432 onwards.